-1. Past Accomplishments: We have manufactured iron-phosphate glasses with chemical durability to alkaline environments similar to commercial-based silica glasses and with similar elastic properties (June 2005 Milestone).
-These iron-phosphate glasses have been successfully melted at temperatures between 1100 and 1250 °C and then pulled into continuous fibers using platinum bushings at temperatures between 1050 and 1250 °C. These temperatures are lower than those used for manufacturing alkaline-resistant silica-based glass fibers, which demonstrate the potential for energy savings.
+11. Past Accomplishments: We have manufactured iron-phosphate glasses with chemical durability to alkaline environments similar to commercial-based silica glasses and with similar elastic properties (June 2005 Milestone).
+These iron-phosphate glasses have been successfully melted at temperatures between 1100 and 1250 °C, using commercial alumino-silicate crucibles, and then pulled into continuous fibers (15-40 microns diameter) using platinum bushings at temperatures between 1000 and 1200 °C. These temperatures are 100-200°C lower than those used for manufacturing alkaline-resistant silicate-based glass fibers, thus demonstrating the potential for significant energy savings.